sablier-labs/lockup-integration-template/README.md

-# Sablier Integration Template
+# Lockup Integration Template

-This repository contains templates for building integrations with Sablier.
+This repository contains templates for building integrations with Sablier Lockup.

-- **StreamCreator**: A template for creating a Lockup Linear stream.
+- **LockupStreamCreator**: A template for creating a Lockup Linear stream.

 For more information, refer to this guide on our documentation website: